mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

        acknowledge.
 Informational alerts like |a-service| user has joined the organization can't use this notification method.

-       Users can acknowledge VictorOps alerts only from the VictorOps dashboard.
+       Acknowledge VictorOps alerts from the VictorOps dashboard.

    * - Opsgenie